ithouse/lolita-translation/README.md

 1. Call `translations :title, :body` in your model and pass column names to translate.
 2. Add `Article.sync_translation_table!` to your `db/seeds.rb` and run it.

+#### What it does?
+In Lolita, each tab, that contains at least on field, that needs to be translated, is changed to translatable tab.

 ### Examples

 Translations table holds only translations, but not the original data from default_locale, so: